A glimpse into the Ultrametric spectrum: The Ultrametric String Spectrum

-Meanwhile, the usual notion of a local derivative operator is absent and instead there exists a bi-local derivative operator known as the Vladimirov derivative.
+The usual notion of a local derivative operator is absent in the $p$-adic formalism.
+Instead there exists a bi-local derivative operator known as the Vladimirov derivative.
 Given a function $\pi:\mathbb{U}_p\rightarrow\mathbb{C}$ on the circle, up to a choice of normalization convention, the Vladimirov derivative $D$ acts as

 In fact, this is a variation of the original Vladimirov derivative.
 For more details of this operator and its generalization to the Tate curve, see \cite{HRSW2026}.

 A short derivation shows that eigenfunctions are made up of the set of multiplicative characters, ie. the set of functions $\pi:\mathbb{U}_p\rightarrow\mathbb{C}$ that posses the property that for any $z,x\in\mathbb{U}_p$ it holds true that